MENTAL HEALTH SPECIALIST CERTIFICATION PROGRAM

 Who is the program for?

-The Mental Health Specialist program accepts C-IAYT's and students who have a 200 or 500-hour Teacher Training Certification.
-Other potential students may be admitted by permission of the Program Director if their background is considered appropriate.
+The Mental Health Specialist program accepts students who have a 200 or 500-hour Yoga Teacher Training Certification (or equivalent experience), and also C-IAYT’s.
+Other potential students who have experience in taking yoga classes may be admitted by permission of the Program Director if their background is considered appropriate.
 Please contact us if you would like us to consider your resume.

 Continue your Yoga Therapy training and become an Optimal State® Mental Health Specialist.
 The goal of this training program is to bridge the Eastern Wisdom of Yoga & Ayurveda and Western Psychology.
-This program will prepare Yoga Therapists to work in the field of Integrative Medicine at hospitals, Senior Centers, Youth Centers, Veteran’s Associations, private psychology practices, and county or government facilities that have a mental health aspect.
+This program will prepare Yoga Therapists to work in the field of Integrative Medicine at hospitals, Senior Centers, Youth Centers, Veteran’s Associations, private practice at home or a studio, and county or government facilities that have a mental health aspect.

 - In-person Residential Modules (two 9-day modules): 167 hours